 Coaching and Mentoring

-Coaching and mentoring are development techniques based on the use of one-to-one discussions to enhance an individual’s skills, knowledge or work performance.
-There are a range of coaching options available for staff, and currently an Academic Mentoring Scheme.
-Informal mentoring may be available for support staff, set up locally by your line manager.
+Coaching and mentoring are development techniques based on the use of one-to-one discussions to enhance your skills, knowledge or work performance.
+There are a range of coaching options available for staff.
+Current mentoring schemes include an Academic Mentoring Scheme, Mentoring Scheme for Researchers and Mentoring for Support Staff.

 What is Coaching and Mentoring